shasuruvalli/mslearn-synapse/Instructions/Labs/11-synapse-azure-ml.md

     > **Note**: Be sure to remember this password!

-8. Wait for the script to complete - this typically takes 5-10 minutes, but in some cases may take longer.
+8. Wait for the script to complete - this typically takes around 10 minutes, but in some cases may take longer.
 While you are waiting, review the [Machine Learning capabilities in Azure Synapse Analytics](https://docs.microsoft.com/azure/synapse-analytics/machine-learning/what-is-machine-learning) article in the Azure Synapse Analytics documentation.

 9. When the script has finished, in the Azure portal, view the **dp000-*xxxxxxx*** resource group that it created.
 This should include the following resources:
     - **aml*xxxxxxx*** - An Azure Machine Learning workspace.